lucaaassss/DONT-DELETE-codemate/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js, Codemate is a web community forum specifically designed for programming students.
+Built with Next.js, Codemate is a Stack Overflow-inspired web community forum specifically designed for programming students.
 The platform integrates cutting-edge Artificial Intelligence (AI) through the ChatGPT API to provide intelligent responses to user queries and enhance the accuracy of tag descriptions.
 Additionally, it leverages Component-Based Software Engineering (CBSE) principles to seamlessly integrate various third-party services, creating a cohesive and user-friendly experience for student programmers.

 ## <a name="tech-stack">⚙️ Tech Stack</a>